chipsalliance/chisel/docs/src/explanations/properties.md

 hardware types.
-That is, they provide a means to declare hierarchies through which `Property` typed values flow. `Class` declares a hierarchical container with input and output `Property` ports, and a body that contains `Property` connections and `Object`s. `Object`s instantiate a `Class`, which requires any input `Property` ports to be assigned, and allows any output `Property` ports to be read.
+That is, they provide a means to declare hierarchies through which `Property` typed values flow. `Class` declares a hierarchical container with input and output `Property` ports, and a body that contains `Property` connections and `Object`s. `Object`s represent the instantiation of a `Class`, which requires any input `Property` ports to be assigned, and allows any output `Property` ports to be read.

 This allows domain-specific data models to be built using the basic primitives of an object-oriented programming language, and embedded directly in the